-Rabbits make great pets for families and those with busy lives.
+Rabbits make great pets.
 They’re docile, sociable, and can be trained to use a litter tray.
-And, of course, they’re super cute!
+But they do require a lot of love, care and attention.

-For that reason, it’s easy to be seduced into buying a rabbit without thinking through your decision.
+It’s easy to be seduced into buying a rabbit without thinking through the decision — and many people fall into this trap.
 Because it’s always better to make an informed decision before you welcome a new pet to your home, here are some of the things you need to know before buying a rabbit.

 A few things to consider: